 Remember, the gut response is not necessarily the right response.
-Just as panic and struggle are the two most common wrong responses to surviving quicksand, feeling victimized and seeking revenge are a man’s two most common wrong reactions to the surviving her affair.
+Just as panic and struggle are the two most common wrong responses to surviving quicksand, feeling victimized and seeking revenge are a man’s two most common wrong reactions to surviving her affair.

-…how could any man not feel like a victim and want some kind of revenge after making the painful discovery he was being played for a fool?
+Maybe you’re wondering… how could any man not feel like a victim and want some kind of revenge after making the painful discovery he was being played for a fool?

 Notice: I’m not saying your gut reactions are wrong.
-What I’m saying is that staying in that state of mind won’t help you survive; in fact, it will do you more harm than good.
+What I’m saying is that staying in that state of mind won’t help you survive.
+In fact, it will do you more harm than good.
 Before the end of this article, I will show you why.

 When it comes to surviving infidelity, having the right coping skills, tools, and strategies makes all the difference in the world.
 It’s like a mechanic having the right tools when your car breaks down.
-He might be able to diagnose the problem; he might be able to tell you what caused the problem and how the problem started.
+He might be able to diagnose the problem, and he might be able to tell you what caused the problem and how the problem started.
 But if he doesn’t have the right parts, the right skills, and the right knowledge to fix the car… you aren’t going anywhere.
 If you want to get the right results, you must use the right skills, the right tools, and the right strategies.
 Let’s talk about having the right coping skills and strategies.

 The right coping skills: Coping skills help you deal with the unexpected.
 Because of the level of unexpectedness of betrayal, it tends to throw your world out of whack.
 So having the right coping skills is like having a bridge to help you get across this gap.

 The right strategies: Strategies help you get the results you want.
-There are only two types of results: (1) The right result (the one you want); and (2) the wrong result (the one you don’t want).
+There are only two types of results: (1) the right result (the one you want); and (2) the wrong result (the one you don’t want).
 An important key to surviving infidelity is being able to get the right results in the fewest steps possible.
 Using the right strategies is the only way to achieve this goal.

-Surviving her affair is not a one-time event; it’s a process that takes time to unfold.
+Surviving her affair is not a one-time event… it’s a process that takes time to unfold.
 In other words… infidelity recovery is a journey, not a destination.
 It’s important to let go of any ideas that you’re going to wake up one day and suddenly everything will be back to normal.
 More than likely, what will happen is that day by day, little by little, you will return to normal.
 This process of recovery happens so gradually that when you get there, you usually can’t remember how you got there (and that’s ok).